Ge0rg3/StegOnline/README.md

 RewriteCond %{REQUEST_FILENAME} !-f
 RewriteRule ^(.*)$ index.html [L,QSA]
 ```

+## Contribution
+Contributions would be highly appreciated, as maintaining a large program takes a lot of effort.
+See the "Future Plans" section for feature ideas <3

 ## Working with transparency in JavaScript
 Since the Canvas API doesn't properly parse the Alpha channel ([ref](https://stackoverflow.com/questions/39744072/how-to-get-rgb-from-transparent-pixel-in-js), [ref](https://stackoverflow.com/questions/28917518/reading-pixeldata-from-images-in-javascript-returns-unexpected-results-for-semi)), we use PngToy for all PNGs.
 This also allows us to view other relevant information, such as chunk info and bitmap data.
 Unfortunately, the original PngToy library was deleted by the owner, so I'm using a copy hosted [here](https://github.com/neshume/pngtoy).